Government of Canada navigation bar

 When is a UN standardized small container required?

-Section 5.12(1) of the TDG Regulations specifies that UN Standardized small means of containment selected and used in accordance with sections 2 and 3 and Part II of the CAN/CGSB-43.150 standard are permitted for transport of dangerous goods in Class 3, 4, 5, 6.1, 8 or 9 by any mode of transport.
+Subsection 5.12(1) of the TDG Regulations specifies that UN Standardized small means of containment selected and used in accordance with sections 2 and 3 and Part 2 of the TP14850 standard are permitted for transport of dangerous goods in Class 3, 4, 5, 6.1, 8 and 9.

 How do I identify a UN standardized small container?

-A UN standardized small contiener will have a UN marking displayed on its outer surface that meets the marking requirements set out in section 8 of CAN/CGSB-43.150.
-The marking must be durable, legible and in characters at least 12 mm high.
+A UN standardized container will have a UN marking displayed on its outer surface that meets the marking requirements set out in chapter 5 of TP 14850 or 6.1 of the UN Recommendations.
 The following is an example UN marking.

 CAN / ABC 2-001

-1. The UN symbol.
-For embossed metal packagings, the letters “UN” may be displayed instead.
+1. The UN packaging symbol.
+For embossed metal containers, the letters “UN” may be displayed instead.

 2. The packaging code.